nanoframework/Samples/samples/WebSockets/README.md

 ## Hardware requirements

 An hardware device with networking capabilities running a nanoFramework image.
-The Websocket Server Sample requires a M5Stack Atom Light board, but can be easily changed to another board connected to a rgb led.
+The Websocket Server Sample requires a M5Stack ATOM Lite board, but can be easily changed to another board connected to a rgb led.

 ## Related topics